haskell/cabal/Cabal/doc/developing-packages.rst

     .. note::

-      Components can share source directories but modules will be compiled if they can be found there, i.e., if a library and an executable share a source directory and the executable depends on the library's ``Foo`` module it will be recompiled even if the library has already been built.
+      Components can share source directories but modules found there will be recompiled even if other components already built them, i.e., if a library and an executable share a source directory and the executable depends on the library and imports its ``Foo`` module, ``Foo`` will be compiled twice, once as part of the library and again for the executable.

 .. pkg-field:: default-extensions: identifier list